theconsumer-ai/CCPlugins/commands/session-end.md

 2. Checking git changes and commit history
 3. Summarizing completed work and pending items

-I'll update the appropriate CLAUDE.md file with:
+I'll update the appropriate CLAUDE_PROGRESS.md file with:
 - Session summary and accomplishments
 - Files modified and their purposes
 - Decisions made and rationale
 - Pending work and next steps
 - Any important context for future sessions
+I'll update the appropriate CLAUDE_PROGRESS.md file with:
+- Bugfixes I made

 ## Session Summary: